Best Cloud Backup Service

 Once I designated the files that I wanted to back up, the initial upload began immediately.
 The upload averaged around 3.5 Mbps, a rapid rate compared to the 2.9-Mbps average backup rate of all the online backup services.
 To restore a file, I selected the desired file from CrashPlan's application and clicked Restore.
 The file immediately began downloading to the desktop, clocking a 4.3 Mbps download speed, compared to the 4.2Mbps average.

 At rest, the CrashPlan application barely uses any computer resources, but this jumped to about 6 to 7 percent resource allocation during the file-restoration process — fairly high compared to other services, yet still imperceptible to me as I performed other tasks during the download.

 For restores larger than 300 GB, CrashPlan recommends its Restore to Door feature, in which the company ships the user an external hard drive containing the full contents of his or her CrashPlan backup (up to 3.5 TB).
-The price for Restore to Door is fairly steep, a one-time $164.99 charge, and users are required to use the prepaid return label to ship the drive back once the restoration is complete.
+The price for Restore to Door is fairly steep, a one-time $300 charge, and users are required to use the prepaid return label to ship the drive back once the restoration is complete.
 Backblaze offers a similar service for large restorations, but it's less expensive at $190 and allows users to keep the drive.
 (Editor's note: On Jan.
 4, 2016, CrashPlan ended its Restore to Door service, citing "declining interest.")

 CrashPlan offers continuous file backup, in addition to a less-frequent daily or weekly schedule.
 By default, Crashplan checks for new files every 15 minutes, but this can be adjusted to as frequently as every minute, although that may be fairly excessive for most people.
 Other services only offer daily or weekly backups, so there's no protection for newly created files.